graphaware/neo4j-timetree/README.md

 # Optionally, a property on the event nodes that represents the the time (long) at which the event took place must be specified (defaults to "timestamp")
 com.graphaware.module.TT.timestamp=time

+# Optionally, a property on the event nodes that represents the node ID (long) of the root node for the tree, to which the event should be attached (defaults to "timeTreeRootId")
+com.graphaware.module.TT.customTimeTreeRootProperty=rootId

 # Optionally, a resolution can be specified (defaults to DAY)
 com.graphaware.module.TT.resolution=HOUR